 2. Stock up on canned soup for the winter months.

-Soup is a cold-weather staple, and I love stocking up on it because it’s shelf-stable and lasts for a year on average.
-In September, stores know we’re gearing up for fall and cold weather food — like soup.
+Soup is a cold weather staple, and I love stocking up on it because it’s shelf-stable and lasts for a year on average.
+In September, stores know we’re gearing up for fall and chilly weather food — like soup.

-When you see a price for soups under $0.50 per can, stock up for six months.
+When you see a price for chunkier name-brand soups under $0.75 per can, stock up for six months.
 If the price reaches less than $1 per can, stock up for three months.
+For more basic soups, the price can go as low as $0.50.

 Tip: Sign up with this Ibotta link to receive up to $20 in bonuses.